TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 - :php:`\Psr\Http\Client\NetworkExceptionInterface`
 - :php:`\Psr\Http\Client\RequestExceptionInterface`

-Request handlers shall use dependency injection to retrieve the concrete implementation of the PSR-18_ HTTP client interface :php:`\Psr\Http\Client\ClientInterface`.
+Request handlers use dependency injection to retrieve the concrete implementation of the PSR-18_ HTTP client interface :php:`\Psr\Http\Client\ClientInterface`.

 The PSR-18_ HTTP Client interface is provided by `psr/http-client` and may be used as